QI2lab/merfish3d-analysis/docs/examples/zhuang_lab_mouse_brain.md

 The 1.5 µm axial spacing is about five times the approximately 0.315 µm axial Nyquist step for this optical configuration.
-Treating neighboring planes as a well-sampled 3D volume would therefore be misleading. **This example MUST use 2D processing throughout**, including registration, deconvolution, segmentation, normalization, decoding, and chromatic estimation.
-Keep `microscope_type="2D"` and explicitly use `decode_mode="2d"` (`--decode-mode 2d` with the CLI).
+Treating neighboring planes as a well-sampled 3D volume would therefore be misleading. **Use 2D processing for deconvolution, segmentation, normalization, decoding, and chromatic estimation.**
+Keep `microscope_type="2D"`
+and explicitly use `decode_mode="2d"` (`--decode-mode 2d` with the CLI).
 The 1.5 µm Z spacing must still be retained for physical coordinates.
+Global tile registration uses the full Z stack to estimate axial offsets, with no binning in Z, as described below.

 The conversion also constructs channel-specific PSFs from the emission wavelengths, NA, refractive index, and lateral pixel size.
 The BIL files do not